-Lori comes to CASA from a rich background of social work and advocacy.
+Lori started with Siskiyou CASA in March of 2017.
+She comes to us from a rich background of social work and advocacy.
 Most recently employed by First 5 Siskiyou, she has also worked with Siskiyou County Behavioral Health, Children's System of Care and Abused Women's Aid in Crisis in Anchorage, Alaska.
 She's worked with children and women seeking safety and an improved life and has case management history with foster children in our dependency system.
 She is also currently the volunteer pastor at Mount Zion Lutheran Church in Yreka.

-Robert was born and raised in Northern California and has a passion for advocating for those in rural and undeserved areas.
+Robert joined our team in July 2019.
+He was born and raised in Northern California and has a passion for advocating for those in rural and undeserved areas.
 He spent 15 years in Nevada, 13 of which was working in the foster care and mental health fields.
 Robert’s social work education and many years of experience working with foster children and in the behavioral health field make him a welcome addition to the CASA team.